autepos/ai-payment/readme.md

     return $app->make(BitcoinPaymentProvider::class);
 });
 ```
-That is it, but if you are using the provider in Autepos you should add a record for it:
+That is it, but if you are using the provider in Autepos, you should add a record for it:
 ```php
 $pm= new \Autepos\Models\PaymentMethod;
 $pm->provider='bitcoin';// unique_provider_tag